ESA title

 Objectives of the service

 Environmental issues have become a primary concern in the agricultural industry.
-In light of this, and in response to the increasing cost of nitrogen, the ‘FARMEX’ project has been developed as a means of addressing this challenge.
+Considering this, and in response to the increasing cost of nitrogen, FARMEX has been developed as a means of addressing this challenge.

 Users and their needs

 The solution is dedicated to Nitrogen fertilization practices in cereals-based farming systems, focusing on rapeseed, barley, and wheat cropping.
-The final users will be:
+The final users are :

-• Farmers and if exists the technical team on the farm (e.g., tractor operators),
+• Farmers and, where applicable, the farm's technical team. (e.g., tractor operators),

-• Extension officers from all types of organizations related to agriculture and engaged in sustainable development: cooperatives, farmers associations, agro-businesses.
+• Extension officers from all types of organizations related to agriculture and engaged in sustainable development: cooperatives, seed producers, farmers associations, agro-businesses.

 User requirements for precision agriculture services dedicated to nitrogen input optimization are: